 Traditionally the go-to solution for blocking noise has been the sound booth but rural and remote areas often don't have access to sound booths.
 It isn't practical to transport a sound booth to these areas nor is it affordable/ As a result access to hearing-related services is limited.

 The focus should instead be on finding alternative and more effective way to attenuate noise.

 But, if we are to break with tradition, we first need to understand it.

 What is noise attenuation?

-Ambient noise attenuation, or for the purpose of this article “attenuation”, is the key to accurate and reliable audiological assessments.
-When conducting diagnostic pure tone audiometry in clinical settings, ambient noise levels should be low enough so as to allow testing of a patient down to -10 dB HL.
+Ambient noise blocking , or for the purpose of this article “attenuation”, is the key to accurate and reliable audiological assessments.
+When conducting diagnostic pure tone audiometry in clinical settings, noise levels should be low enough so as to allow testing of a patient down to -10 dB HL.
 In occupational settings, these levels should be low enough for threshold measurement down to 0 dB HL.